Current Research Projects

 Photo by Matthew T. Rader on Unsplash.

 For the past several years, members of the research team have been interviewing mental health care providers in North Texas, including mental health professionals and pastors.
 The interviews focus on issues faced by minority communities who are experiencing mental health concerns, seeking out help for those concerns, and receiving quality mental health care.
+A new research proposal has been submitted to extend this research to promote mental health in underserved communities and, if funded, will include working with a variety of immigrant groups in the Dallas area.

-Caregiving Networks For Young People in Crisis
+Caregiving Networks For Youths in Crisis

-Photo by Myers Lab team.
+Photo by Myers Lab team in Maasailand, Tanzania.

 American Wilderness Rites of Passage